Canelo Álvarez: Álvarez vs. Charlo

 Instead of defending his titles against his mandatory challenger Tim Tszyu, Jermell Charlo (35–1–1, 19 KOs) moved up two-weight divisions to challenge Álvarez on 30 September in Las Vegas.
 In order to make the fight, Álvarez, signed a 3-fight deal with Charlo's handlers, PBC.
 For months, rumours circulated Álvarez would be fighting Jermall Charlo, so the news that he was fighting Jermell came as a shock to many in the boxing industry, mostly because Charlo had never competed above 154 pounds at championship level.
 The fight was billed as "Undisputed vs. Undisputed".
-The WBO would allow Charlo to enter the ring and be announced as the undisputed super middleweight champion, however, after the first bell rung, he would be stripped of the WBO title, elevating Tszyu to full championship status.
+The WBO would allow Charlo to enter the ring and be announced as the undisputed light middleweight champion, however, after the first bell rung, he would be stripped of the WBO title, elevating Tszyu to full championship status.
 For this fight, Álvarez moved his full training camp to Lake Tahoe, a high-altitude location, rather than his usual camp in San Diego.
 Both boxers weighed the same 167.4 pounds for the fight, a career-high for Charlo.

 Both fighters were cautious early, but from the second round Álvarez would largely control the pace the bout, backing Charlo into the ropes and landing heavy punches to the body.
 About a minute into the 7th round, Álvarez sent Charlo on to his knee with a right hook and right uppercut.
 It was just the second time that Charlo had been knocked down in his career.
 Charlo beat the count but by this time, appeared to be focused on just trying to survive and see the final bell.
 Whenever Álvarez cut inside, Charlo moved out of range without engaging.
 At the end of 12 rounds, all three judges scored the bout for Álvarez with scores of 119–108, 118–109 and 118–109 giving him a unanimous decision victory.